-We are happy with what we’ve done until now but it is (according to us) the bare minimum we could do in terms of running a sustainable business.
-We know we will never achieve absolute perfection but we know we can do way, way, better than we are doing now.
+We are happy with what we’ve done until now but it's (according to us) the bare minimum we could do in terms of running a sustainable business.
+We know we will never achieve absolute perfection but we firmly believe we can do way, way, better than we're doing now.

 Because let’s face it, despite all our efforts, Untraced still pollutes.
 Our products are not perfect; our processes can be improved and will still harm the environment.

-This is why we have laid out our ideas on how we can improve the well-being of golfers and the planet.
+This is why we have laid out our ideas and projects on how we can improve the well-being of golfers and the planet.

 We are well aware that our products are expensive, and this is something we are working on.